safe-global/safe-apps-sdk/README.md

 #### CORS

 For this we recommend to use [react-app-rewired](https://www.npmjs.com/package/react-app-rewired).
-To use it you need to update the `scripts` section in the `package.json` to use the library:
+To enable the library update the `scripts` section in the `package.json`:
 ```json
 "scripts": {
   "start": "react-app-rewired start",